SrilathaNallala/aws_3_tier_project/docs/README.md

-# AWS Multi-Region Warm Standby Web Application – Project

-## Overview
+## Architecture Overview

-This project is a real‑world AWS architecture designed to deploy a **highly available and disaster‑resilient web application** using a **Multi‑Region Warm Standby strategy**.
+This document explains the **architecture design** of my project in a simple and practical way.
+The goal of this architecture is to build a **highly available, secure, and disaster-resilient web application** using AWS services.

-The main idea behind this project is to ensure that the application continues to work even if an entire AWS region goes down.
-One region actively serves users, while another region is always ready to take over with minimal downtime.
+The architecture follows a **Multi-Region Warm Standby strategy**, where one AWS region actively serves users and another region remains ready to take over during failures.

-This project focuses more on **cloud architecture, scalability, security, and disaster recovery** rather than application‑level features.

 ---

-## Why I Built This Project
+## Why This Architecture Was Chosen

-I built this project to:

-* Understand how real production systems are designed on AWS
-* Learn multi‑region architecture and disaster recovery concepts
-* Practice using core AWS services together
-* Prepare for DevOps / Cloud interviews with a strong hands‑on project
+I chose this architecture to solve common real-world problems such as:

+* Application downtime due to regional failures
+* Traffic spikes during peak usage
+* Security threats like DDoS and web attacks
+* Data loss during unexpected failures

+This design balances **cost, availability, and reliability**, making it suitable for production workloads.

 ---

-## High‑Level Architecture
+## High-Level Design

-The architecture consists of:
+The architecture is divided into three main layers:

-* A **Primary Region** that handles all production traffic
-* A **Secondary Region (Warm Standby)** that remains ready to serve traffic during failures
-* Global AWS services that route and protect traffic
+1. **Global Layer** – Handles routing, security, and content delivery
+2. **Regional Layer** – Hosts application infrastructure in each region
+3. **Data Layer** – Manages databases, backups, and replication

 ---

-## Traffic Flow (Simple Explanation)

-1. Users access the application using a domain name
-2. **Amazon Route 53** resolves the DNS request
-3. Traffic goes through **CloudFront**, which improves performance and enables HTTPS
+## Global Layer (Common for All Regions)

+### Amazon Route 53

+* Routes user traffic using DNS
+* Performs health checks on the application
+* Redirects traffic to the standby region during failures

+### Amazon CloudFront

+* Serves content with low latency
+* Provides HTTPS using SSL certificates
+* Acts as an additional security layer

+### AWS WAF

+* Protects the application from common web attacks
-4. **AWS WAF** filters malicious requests
+* Blocks malicious IPs and suspicious requests
-5. Requests are forwarded to an **Application Load Balancer**
-6. The load balancer distributes traffic to EC2 instances in Auto Scaling Groups
-7. Backend services communicate with the **Amazon RDS database**

 ---

-## AWS Services Used and Their Purpose

-### Global Services

-* **Route 53** – DNS routing and health checks
-* **CloudFront** – Content delivery and SSL termination
-* **AWS WAF** – Web application security
+## Regional Layer (Primary & Secondary Regions)

+Each region contains similar infrastructure to ensure quick failover.

 ### Networking

+* Dedicated VPC in each region
-* **VPC** with public and private subnets
+* Public subnets for load balancers
+* Private subnets for application and database layers
-* **NAT Gateway** for secure outbound internet access
+* NAT Gateway for secure outbound access
-* **Bastion Host** for controlled administrative access

-### Compute & Scaling
+### Compute Layer

-* **EC2 instances** for Web and Application tiers
+* EC2 instances for Web Tier (Frontend)
+* EC2 instances for App Tier (Backend)
-* **Auto Scaling Groups** to handle traffic fluctuations
+* Auto Scaling Groups to handle load automatically

+### Load Balancing

-* **Application Load Balancer** for distributing traffic
+* Application Load Balancer distributes traffic across instances

-### Database

-* **Amazon RDS** as the primary database
-* **Cross‑Region Read Replica** in the DR region
+* Ensures fault tolerance within the region

-### Backup & Recovery

-* **AWS Backup** for automated backups
-* Cross‑region backup replication for data safety

 ---

-## Disaster Recovery Strategy – Warm Standby

-* The primary region actively serves users
+## Data Layer

+### Amazon RDS

-* The secondary region runs minimal infrastructure and stays in sync
+* Primary database runs in the main region
-* Route 53 health checks monitor application health
-* During a regional failure, traffic is redirected to the standby region
+* Read Replica exists in the standby region
-* The database replica can be promoted if required

-This approach provides a good balance between **cost and availability**.
+* Supports quick promotion during disasters

+### Backup Strategy

+* Automated backups using AWS Backup
+* Cross-region backup replication
+* Ensures data recovery even during regional outages

 ---

-## Key Design Decisions

-* The application is **stateless**, allowing Auto Scaling
-* No hardcoded IP addresses or credentials
-* Managed AWS services are preferred to reduce operational overhead
-* Security is enforced at multiple layers
+## Disaster Recovery – Warm Standby Strategy

+* Primary region handles all production traffic
+* Secondary region runs minimal resources
+* Health checks detect regional failures
+* Route 53 shifts traffic to the standby region
+* Database replica is promoted if needed

+This approach reduces recovery time while controlling infrastructure costs.

 ---

-## What This Project Demonstrates

-* Real‑world AWS architecture knowledge
-* High availability and fault tolerance
-* Disaster recovery planning
-* Understanding of DevOps and cloud best practices
+## Security Considerations

+* Application runs mostly in private subnets
+* Bastion host used for controlled administrative access
+* IAM roles used instead of hardcoded credentials
+* Multiple security layers (WAF, SGs, NACLs)

 ---

+## Scalability and Reliability

+* Auto Scaling ensures the application scales based on demand
+* Load balancers distribute traffic evenly
+* Stateless application design enables easy scaling and failover

+---

+## Key Takeaways

+This architecture demonstrates:

+* Real-world AWS system design
+* High availability and disaster recovery planning
+* Secure and scalable cloud infrastructure
+* DevOps and cloud best practices

+---

 ## Author

-**Nallala Srilatha**
+**Chinnari**

 ---

-## Final Note
+## Final Thoughts

-This project is intended to demonstrate **cloud design and operational thinking** rather than application development.
-It reflects how modern web applications are built and protected in production AWS environments.
+This architecture reflects how modern cloud-native applications are built on AWS.
+It focuses on reliability, security, and operational efficiency rather than just application code.